top of page

 Other Supplemental Post-Stroke Rehabilitation Therapies

-There are numerous emerging treatments that show immense promise for those recovering from strokes.
-Here at Better Brain & Body, we are proud to offer a few of the cutting-edge therapies that are great when supplemented with traditional physical and occupational therapies:
+Numerous emerging treatments show immense promise for those recovering from strokes.
+At Better Brain & Body, we are proud to offer a few cutting-edge therapies that are great when supplemented with traditional physical and occupational therapies:

-Red Light Therapy (RLT): Traditionally called Transcranial Photobiomodulation or tPBM, various forms of red light therapy and near-infrared light therapies can yield significantly impactful results on post-stroke recovery.
+• Red Light Therapy (RLT): Traditionally called Transcranial Photobiomodulation or tPBM, various forms of red light therapy and near-infrared light therapies can yield significantly impactful results on post-stroke recovery.
 One of the most commonly used and studied technologies in clinical trials is the Vielight device, which is utilized at Better Brain & Body for TBI/Concussion, Autism patients, ADHD, Post-Stroke, and other neurological conditions.
-In general, tPBM may contribute to an increase in neuroplasticity, neurogenesis (formation of new brain cells) and Brain-Derived Neurotrophic Factors (BDNFs).
-BDNFs play a critical role in learning and memory and are critical proteins in the brain.
-The activation of these three elements in the brain can play a crucial role in long-term stroke recovery, while similarly showing improvements in behavioral outcomes such as mood, memory, learning, sleep, while also having additional neuro-protective mechanisms (Li, 2024).
+In general, tPBM may contribute to an increase in neuroplasticity, neurogenesis (formation of new brain cells), and Brain-Derived Neurotrophic Factors (BDNF).
+BDNF plays a critical role in learning and memory and is essential in the brain.
+Activating these three elements can significantly impact long-term stroke recovery while also showing improvements in behavioral outcomes such as mood, memory, learning, and sleep.
 If you or a loved one are interested in purchasing your own red light therapy or tPBM device, you can save significant amounts of money using our affiliate discount codes by visiting our blog on red light therapy here.

-Mild Hyperbaric Oxygen Therapy (mHBOT): While more research is needed on the effects of mHBOT in stroke recovery, many clinics utilize this promising therapy for acute stroke symptoms due to the nature of this treatment. mHBOT pressurizes the air and uses supplemental oxygen through nasal cannulas, helping deliver oxygenated blood to the brain and body--assisting brain regions and brain tissues impacted by stroke and other conditions like TBI with receiving necessary nutrients like oxygenated blood to help further recovery and rehabilitation.
-Mild HBOT utilizes a soft shell chamber, which is different from hard shell HBOT chambers.
-Hard shell HBOT chambers differ in the amount of oxygen used as well as the pressurized air delivered to the patient.
-They also have been studied for stroke recovery, and are sometimes used in the immediate aftermath of a stroke by emergency medical department hospitals.
+• Mild Hyperbaric Oxygen Therapy (mHBOT): While more research is needed on the effects of mHBOT in stroke recovery, many clinics utilize this promising therapy for acute stroke symptoms. mHBOT pressurizes the air and uses supplemental oxygen through nasal cannulas.
+This helps deliver oxygenated blood to the brain and body, assisting brain regions and tissues impacted by stroke and other conditions like TBI in receiving necessary nutrients.
+Mild HBOT utilizes a soft shell chamber, which differs from hard shell HBOT chambers.
+Hard shell HBOT chambers differ in the amount of oxygen used and the pressurized air delivered to the patient.
+They have been studied for stroke recovery and are sometimes used in the immediate aftermath of a stroke by emergency medical departments.
 As Better Brain & Body is a rehabilitative clinic and not an emergency department facility, our clinic does not offer Hard Shell HBOT chamber therapies.

-Repetitive Transcranial Magnetic Stimulation (rTMS) (Featured Above): rTMS is another very promising treatment.
-Originally developed as a supplemental therapy to pharmaceutical medications for mental health conditions like Major Depression, rTMS helps repair the prefrontal cortex, a brain region often under-functioning in various mental health conditions and responsible for many symptoms of mental health in ADHD, OCD, PTSD, depression, anxiety, and more.
+• Repetitive Transcranial Magnetic Stimulation (rTMS): rTMS is another promising treatment.
+Originally developed as a supplemental therapy to pharmaceutical medications for mental health conditions like Major Depression, rTMS helps repair the prefrontal cortex, a brain region often under-functioning in various mental health conditions.
 Current scientific laboratories are examining how rTMS may affect stroke recovery when stimulating this region of the brain and other brain regions.
 Dr. Alicia Brown is constantly researching new developments in rTMS therapy and its applications.
 Better Brain & Body recently brought on board the ExoMind rTMS device.
-You can speak to Dr. Brown on a complimentary 15-minute phone consultation by clicking the button below to learn more about ExoMind and rTMS and their potential applications for post-stroke recovery.

 Benefits and Considerations of Emsculpt Neo Therapy